fenderdigital/flask-philo/documentation/source/introduction.rst

     python3 manage.py runserver

-Now, with the application running and with a route defined, the following URL address will now be accessible in the browser of your choice, and will return a JSON response:
+Now, with the application running and with a route defined, the following URL address will be accessible in the browser of your choice, and will return a JSON response:

 http://localhost:8080/example

-The port 8080 should be the same displayed when you run the server:
+Note that the port number (in this case ``8080``) should match the port number displayed when you start the application:

 ::

     # Port 8080 in this case
     * Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)
-    * Restarting with stat
-    * Debugger is active!
-    * Debugger PIN: 147-416-135
+    ...

 The browser will show you, the response defined on the view file: